lastweek/lastweek.github.io/docs/lego/kernel/loader.md

 ---
 #### Un-Populated stack
 Stack vma is manually expanded to `32 pages + pages for argv info` by loader to accommodate future usage.
 Only pages for argv are populated by default, the extra 32 pages are not.
-A typical progam may need 1 page for saving argv info, plus the 32 extra, the layout will be:
+A typical program may need 1 page for saving argv info, plus the 32 extra, the layout will be:
 ```
 7ffffffde000-7ffffffff000 rw-p 00000000 [stack]
 ```